NavneetKanna/dlgrad/README.md

 python3 examples/mnist_gan.py
 ```

-The mnist example gets to around 95% accuracy in ~5 seconds on the CPU.
+The mnist example gets to around 95% accuracy in ~5 seconds on my M2 CPU.

+## Features

+- Shape specific generated kernels.
+- Supports CPU and Metal accelerators.
+- Only 3 requiements, cffi, pyobjc and NnumPy.
+NumPy is used only for printing the tensor.

 ## Tests